The IIJ 2026 Freelance Journalism Conference

 -

-Frank Bi, Director of Tools & Technology, The Minnesota Star Tribune
+Frank Bi, director of tools & technology, The Minnesota Star Tribune

 Frank Bi is a journalist, technologist, educator and nonprofit leader committed to building business models for digital media.
 He focuses on the intersection of journalism, technology and media business strategy.
 He is a Product Manager and the Director of Tools & Technology at the Minnesota Star Tribune where he leads the strategy and execution of the Star Tribune's most important products with the goal of delivering impactful journalism and driving audience growth.
 Frank is currently an Executive MBA candidate at New York University's Stern School of Business.